richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 # Set up a Viva Glint Always-On Feedback survey

 Microsoft Viva Glint Always-On Feedback surveys provide insight on any topic, at any time, from any group of people in your organization.
-Different than scheduled or recurring programs, Always-On surveys are alwyas open and ready for users to provide insights in real time.
+Different than scheduled or recurring programs, Always-On surveys are always open and ready for users to provide insights in real time.
 Ideally, Always-On surveys are quick and easy to complete.
 Keep surveys under five minutes; they should take no longer than three minutes to complete.

 ## Potential use cases

 Always-On surveys should pair with the timing of an event, initiative, or situation that your organization wants feedback on.
-Manage your communication strategy to clarify why the feedback is requested, what it supports, how it's intended to be used, and when employees can expect to hear results.
+Manage your communication strategy to clarify why the feedback is requested, how it's used, and when employees can see results.

 > [!NOTE]
 > Always-On surveys don't include a Communications section or send any notifications to users.
 Viva Glint Admins handle Always-On survey notifications outside of the platform.

-- Track engagement confidence levels before and after a major event.
+- Determine engagement confidence levels before and after a major event.
 - Get suggestions for improving policies and procedures.
-- Ask people during a tough time, “What can leaders do to support you right now?”
+- Ask people during a tough time, "What can leaders do to support you right now?"
-- Are recent expats feeling supported in their new countries, especially given recent updates to the expat program?
+- Determine whether recent expats feel supported in their new countries.
-- How confident are employees in our new product strategy?
+- Ask how confident employees are in a new product strategy.
-- What are the most outstanding actions people saw their colleagues do this month to help improve our company?

 ## How to set up an Always-On survey